regular/ssb-cms/README.md

 elements they return.

 Renderers can be used to implement in-place editing of content. (e.g. content-editable divs, images are drag-targets).
 On creation, a renderer receives the ssb api, so it can access the network/database.
 TODO: A set of standard renderers are provided for `content.type` `post` and `about` messages.
-User can provide their own rendering functions to render custom content-tyes.
+User can provide their own rendering functions to render custom content-types.

 Renderers either occupy the space of the editor (tabbed UI), or they render the entire view port _behind_ the ssb-cms UI.
 By pressing Shift-Tab, users can  switch between three modes: